 Watch: The Bundesliga is home to some of the world's best goalkeepers!

-That said, his last appearance for Germany was in a 3-2 win against Australia at the 2017 FIFA Confederations Cup, after which coach Löw challenged him to improve: "He could have saved the second goal, but he's a very good keeper and always makes a good impression in training."
+That said, his last appearance for Germany was in a 5-1 World Cup qualifying win over Azerbaijan in October 2017, coming after coach Löw challenged him to improve in the wake of conceding a soft goal against Australia at the 2017 FIFA Confederations Cup: "He could have saved the second goal, but he's a very good keeper and always makes a good impression in training."

 Comfortable with the ball at his feet, Leno's passing ability has long stood out compared to his contemporaries.
-Under Heiko Herrlich, Leverkusen have risen steadily up the league table this term and could well find themselves in a UEFA Champions League spot come the end of the season, which could go a long way to ensuring the ever-present Leno is involved in Russia.
+Under Heiko Herrlich, Leverkusen have risen steadily up the league table this term and now find themselves in contention for a UEFA Champions League spot come the end of the season, which could go a long way to ensuring the ever-present Leno is involved in Russia.

-Watch: Leno reflects on his remarkable performance at former club Stuttgart on Matchday 15 this season
+Watch: Leno reflects on his "best game ever" at former club Stuttgart on Matchday 15 this season

 In the summer of 2015, Ulreich swapped first a first-choice berth at Stuttgart for a reserve spot behind Neuer at Bayern.
 It was a move that prompted surprise, and in his first two seasons in Bavaria, Ulreich made just 10 appearances in total.